Skip to content

 Alternatives FAQ

 The main dedicated tools are Deckable, dBdone, SessionDock, MAKID, and SetCrate.
-Deckable supports 8 DAWs with local-only storage for $49. dBdone supports 10 DAWs at $12–19/month or $119 one-time.
-SessionDock supports 4+ DAWs with cross-device sync.
+Deckable supports 8 DAWs with local-only storage for $49 one-time. dBdone supports 10+ DAWs with a free TALENT tier plus paid one-time and subscription options.
+SessionDock supports 5+ DAWs with cross-device sync and a free desktop tier.
 MAKID is free for Ableton on macOS.
-SetCrate covers Ableton on Windows for $29 one-time.
+SetCrate covers Ableton on macOS and Windows for $29 one-time, with optional mobile sync.

-dBdone supports 10 DAWs including Nuendo and Maschine — more DAWs than Deckable’s 8.
-However, Deckable includes kanban boards, a sample browser with waveform preview, and plugin management that dBdone does not offer. dBdone costs $119 one-time or $12–19/month; Deckable costs $49 one-time. dBdone requires a DAW plugin for audio preview; Deckable does not.
+dBdone supports 10+ DAWs including Nuendo and Studio One — more DAWs than Deckable’s 8.
+However, Deckable includes kanban boards, a sample browser with waveform preview, and plugin management that dBdone does not offer. dBdone offers a free TALENT tier plus paid one-time and subscription plans; Deckable costs $49 one-time. dBdone requires a DAW plugin for audio preview; Deckable does not.

 Folders and spreadsheets work for small libraries but break down past a few dozen projects.
 Deckable scans metadata automatically, tracks plugins and samples across sessions, and lets you search, filter, and tag without opening each project in your DAW.